ConvoSphere/MetaMCP/README.md

 ---

-**MetaMCP** - Empowering tool orchestration and management for the Model Context Protocol ecosystem.
+**MetaMCP** - Empowering tool orchestration and workflow composition for the Model Context Protocol ecosystem.